 Sugarscape is a versatile model that has been adapted for a wide variety of topics.
 As examples, I will replicate the first few experiments from Epstein and Axtell’s book, Growing Artificial Societies.

-In its simplest form, Sugarscape is a model of a simple economy where agents move around on a 2D grid, harvesting and accumulating “sugar”, which represents economic wealth.
+In its simplest form, Sugarscape is a model of a simple economy where agents move around on a 2-D grid, harvesting and accumulating “sugar”, which represents economic wealth.
 Some parts of the grid produce more sugar than others, and some agents are better at finding it than others.

 This version of Sugarscape is often used to explore and explain the distribution of wealth, in particular the tendency toward inequality.

 In the Sugarscape grid, each cell has a capacity, which is the maximum amount of sugar it can hold.
-In the original configuration, there are two high-sugar regions, with capacity 4, surrounding by concentric rings with capacities 3, 2, and 1.
+In the original configuration, there are two high-sugar regions, with capacity 4, surrounded by concentric rings with capacities 3, 2, and 1.

 Initially there are 400 agents placed at random locations.
 Each agent has three randomly-chosen attributes: